Undistraction/gitbook/prototype.md

 ## Delegation

 When the compiler looks up an attribute on an object instance, it first looks at the object itself, then at the object stored in its `__proto__` attribute.
-If it still hasn't found the attribute it will look at the `__proto__` attribute of the constructor function and so on until the attribute is discovered or the value of `__proto__` is `undefined`.
+If it still hasn't found the attribute it will look at the `__proto__` attribute of this object and so on until the attribute is discovered or the value of `__proto__` is `undefined`.